prakashpandey/EthereumDevEnvSetup/README.md

 # You can use this tool for :

-1. Automates #dev environment setup for #Ethereum #dApp
+1. Automates dev environment setup for Ethereum dApp developement
-2. Create a private #network.
+2. Create a private Ethereum network.
-3. Connect to global #Ethereum network
+3. Connect to global Ethereum network
-4. Start #mining
+4. Start mining
-5. Use it as a #Wallet.
+5. Use it as a wallet.

 # Tools installed
 - Geth